andreas-kupries/aktive/docsrc/dev/opspec.md

 |`operator NAMELIST SPEC`	|
 |`operator VARLIST OPLIST SPEC`	|

-This command names and specifies one or more (related) image processing operators, using a suite of subordinate commands within its `spec`.
+The command names and specifies one or more (related) image processing operators, using a suite of subordinate commands within its `spec`.

-Given the complexity it has [its own page](opspec-op.md) containing the full details.
+The [full details](opspec-op.md) abbout operator arguments and subordinate commands are found in [their own page](opspec-op.md).

 ### <a name='cmd-type'></a> `type`